Moving your stem cell therapy from research to the clinic and beyond

 Characterization and release testing

 Appropriate iPSC therapy product characterization remains central to the successful development of safe and efficacious cell therapies.
 Regulatory agencies require release testing to confirm the identity, purity, potency and safety of cell-based products.
 Thorough characterization and release testing of master cell banks is essential for successful development of stem cell therapies.
 A typical characterization workflow includes assessing pluripotency, genomic stability, and safety.
 Typical required safety assays include sterility, mycoplasma, endotoxin, and adventitious viral testing.
 More in-depth safety assessments may include HLA and cancer hot spot testing.
 See the ICH guidelines for validation of analytical procedures.
-Explore the EVOS Cell Imaging Systems and our Microplate Readers for meticulous characterization and release testing of iPSCs.

-Isolation and reprogramming
+iPSC isolation and reprogramming

 Successful generation of iPSCs can depend on many factors including the age, health and disease status of the donor, the viability and proliferation rate of the isolated somatic cells, and the cell type.
-It is important to choose a reprogramming system which will help to overcome some of these potential challenges.
+It is important to choose a reprogramming system which can help to overcome some of these potential challenges.

 Sendai virus–based reprogramming